strateos/transcriptic/CONTRIBUTING.md

 ## Version Compatibility
-We use the [future](https://pypi.python.org/pypi/future) module to maintain Python 2/3 compatibility.
-As a result, all code written should be Python 2.7 and Python 3.5+ compatible.
+TxPy is written with Python 3.5+ compatibility in mind.
+Python 2 is no longer officialy supported.

 ## Styling and Documentation